Free Credit Reports

 The bottom line?

-You have the right to assess information stored on your credit history file, and you can get a free credit file check from Veda Advantage.
+You have the right to assess information stored on your credit history file, and you can get a free credit file check from Equifax (formally Veda Advantage).

 Many people make a point of getting their free credit file check every 12 months to prevent identity theft.
 If you do see unusual activity on your report, you should declare the identity theft to your credit reporting body to ensure the fraud is not listed in your report.

-Selecting this link will open a window to the Veda website.
-DCS Group Australia is not affiliated with Veda in any way.
+Selecting this link will open a window to the Equifax website.
+DCS Group Australia is not affiliated with Equifax in any way.

 Contact us today for a free no-obligation consultation!